joonashalinen/bloxu/README.md

 | Shift  | Move block placement menu lower (if in build mode) |

 # Central third-party libraries
 The project uses some third-party libraries.
 The most central of them is BabylonJS, which is the game engine the project uses.
-In addition, ExpressJS is used in the online server.
+In addition, ExpressJS and websockets via the 'ws' library are used in the online server.
 Finally, webpack is used to bundle the final source code that is run on the browser.

 # Project folder structure
 The following is a list of the most important files and folders as well as their descriptions: